Athermal shearing of frictionless cross-shaped particles of varying aspect ratio

 For each case we show results at three different packings $\phi$, one below $\phi_J$, one roughly at $\phi_J$ and one above $\phi_J$.
-In all cases we see a rapid decay to the large distance limit $g(\infty)=1$.
-Thus, as with circular particles, there is no long range translational order, and the length scale of the decay does not seem to vary appreciably with $\phi$.
+In all cases we see a rapid decay to the large distance limit $g(\infty)=1$. {For the range of $\phi$ shown, the systems of spherocylinders and crosses of $\beta=0.25$, 0.5 and 1 have lengths $\mathcal{L}\approx 90$, 60, 68, and 80 respectively, {where lengths are measured in units of the spherocylinder width $D$} (for spherocylinders we use a system of twice the size as the crosses, hence the larger $\mathcal{L}$; for the crosses, $\mathcal{L}$ increases as the $\phi$ in the figures decreases).
+We thus see that the decay to $g\to 1$ occurs well before we reach the length scale of the system size.} Thus, as with circular particles, there is no long range translational order, and the length scale of the decay does not seem to vary appreciably with $\phi$.